PharmEasy Blog

 5. Guduchi

 Guduchi or giloy is a common herb used as a remedy for many health conditions.
-Guduchi is proposed to boost the immune response and fight off viral infections in humans7
+Preliminary evidence, mostly from laboratory and traditional studies10, suggests it may help support the immune response and fight off viral infections in humans7

 You can drink Guduchi juice daily to help with the symptoms of dengue.
 Guduchi juice is made by blending freshly chopped Guduchi with a glass of water into a smooth consistency.
 Strain the blended mixture to remove any solids and your Guduchi juice is ready.